gangelo/ProtectedConstructor/README.md

 Provides a module that may be included in a Ruby class, that protects the constructor; good for enforcing instantiation of classes using, for instance, a class factory.
-The code itself is not mine, I just wrapped it in a gem; sorry, I don't remember the origin of the code to give credit.
+The code itself is not mine, I just wrapped it in a gem and provided the examples; sorry, I don't remember the origin of the code to give credit.

 ## Installation